 Today, imaging—from X-ray to MRI—touches just about every facet of patient care, diagnosis, and treatment.
 And the latest health tech applications in Artificial Intelligence (AI) and Augmented Reality (AR) are bringing a disruptive new dimension to advanced medical imaging, with the potential to be just as revolutionary as the original discovery of X-rays.

 One company on the front lines of this revolution is Novarad, a provider of healthcare solutions.
 From groundbreaking imaging to real-time analytics at the edge to secure data sharing, Novarad uses responsible AI to improve patient care and healthcare

 Augmented Reality Enhances Surgical Planning

-Its OpenSight AR surgery system allows clinicians to look at patients and essentially see through them at the same time—giving doctors the ability to see interactive 3D imaging studies.
+Novarad’s OpenSight AR surgery system renders 2D, 3D, and 4D digital images from any modality into a highly detailed hologram.
+This allows clinicians to look at patients and essentially see through them at the same time—giving doctors the ability to see interactive 3D imaging studies.
 Radiologists, physicians, and surgeons can use Microsoft HoloLens AR goggles to both interact with the imaging data and see the images displayed, anatomically correct, on the patient.

 With @novaradcorp, the latest health tech applications in AI and AR are bringing a disruptive new dimension to advanced imaging.